-If your child is absent from school, please inform the school office by 9:15am.
-On your child's return to school, you must provide a written explanation for the absence.
+If your child is absent from school, please inform the school office by 9:00am using the pupil absence line: 0151 648 3412 (option 1).

 The school strictly monitors absence and lateness.
-The Local Authority will be informed of persistent attendance and lateness issues and may wish to pursue their own investigation of the causes.
+The Local Authority will be informed of persistent attendance and lateness issues and may wish to pursue their own investigation of the causes (please also refer to the school's Attendance Policy).

-To ensure that our pupils are properly safeguarded, the pedestrian gates to the playground will be locked at 9.05am and will reopen at 3.20pm for school departures.
+Child safety is paramount.
+To ensure that our pupils are properly safeguarded, we enforce the following procedures:

-The main car park gates will remain open to enable staff to enter and exit the site.
-Parents/carers must only use the school car park if they have written permission from the school.
+- The pedestrian gates to the playground will be locked at 9.00am and will reopen at 3.20pm for school departures. - The gates to the school car park will be locked before the start and end of the school day. - Parents, carers, child-minders, or anyone else dropping off or collecting children must not park in the car park under any circumstances at any time of day. - Dogs must not be brought onto the school premises (except guide dogs and assistance dogs).